Yana Klochkova: Biography

-She was born on 7 August 1982 in the city of Simferopol.
+Klochkova was born on 7 August 1982 in the city of Simferopol (situated in Crimea).
 She moved from there to Kharkiv, then to Kyiv.

-Sports Society - "Dynamo", Major of the Ministry of Internal Affairs of Ukraine.
+Sports Society — "Dynamo", Major of the Ministry of Internal Affairs of Ukraine.

-Coaches - Honored Trainer of Ukraine, Honored Worker of Physical Culture of Ukraine Nina Kozhukh and Honored Trainer of the USSR, Honored Worker of Physical Culture of Ukraine Alexander Kozhukh.
+Coaches — Honored Trainer of Ukraine, Honored Worker of Physical Culture of Ukraine Nina Kozhukh and Honored Trainer of the USSR, Honored Worker of Physical Culture of Ukraine Alexander Kozhukh.